dk546/nl-grocery-aggregator/README.md

   - Results summary with retailer highlights
 - **My Basket**: Comprehensive shopping cart management with:
   - Dashboard-style two-column layout (basket table + side summaries)
+  - **Top Metrics Band**: Items count, total cost, retailers, healthy items, and weekly budget usage
+  - **Weekly Budget Projection**: See how much of your typical weekly budget you're using (household-aware)
   - Quantity updates and item removal
+  - **Smart Suggestions**: Automatic suggestions for cheaper or healthier alternatives (up to 3 shown)
   - **Savings Finder**: Find cheaper alternatives for items in your basket
   - **Saved Baskets/Templates**: Save current basket as a template and reuse it later
   - Retailer totals breakdown